DavidTingley/ephys-processing-pipeline/installation/readme.md

-run "./install" from a command line and follow prompts (yes for all)
+run "./install" from a command line and follow prompts (YES for all, ENTER for path creations)